saltukalakus/PixelLock/README.md

 5. Only the **first** hacker who opens an issue with the correct image wins.

 6. The challenge is time-boxed.
 It will end on July 31, 2025, at 1 PM UTC.
-I will share the secret in the same Gist in the comments section if no one can find it by then.
+I will share the secret in the same Gist in the comments section if no one has found it by then.

 ### Disclaimer